Counting Parabolic Principal G-bundles with Nilpotent Sections over $\mathbb{P}^{1}$: Bialynicki--Birula decomposition

 \section{Bialynicki--Birula decomposition}

-In this section we recall Bialynicki--Birula decomposition.
+In this section we recall the Bialynicki--Birula decomposition.
 We will use these facts in the next section to give a proof of Theorem \ref{trip}. \begin{definition} Let $X$ and $Z$ be two schemes.
-A morphism $\phi : X \rightarrow Z$ is called an affine fibration of relative dimension $d$ if for every $z \in Z$, there is a Zariski open neighborhood $U$ of $z$ such that $X_{U} \cong U \times \mathbb{A}^{d}$ and this isomorphism identifies $\phi_{|_{U}} : X_{U} \rightarrow Z$ with the projection on the first factor. \end{definition} We use the following result (see \cite[Theorem 3.2]{Bro}), known as Bialynicki--Birula decomposition which is key to our calculation:
+A morphism $\phi : X \rightarrow Z$ is called an \emph{affine fibration} of relative dimension $d$ if for every $z \in Z$, there is a Zariski open neighborhood $U$ of $z$ such that $X_{U} \cong U \times \mathbb{A}^{d}$ and this isomorphism identifies $\phi_{|_{U}} : X_{U} \rightarrow Z$ with the projection on the first factor.

+A morphism $\phi : X \rightarrow Z$ is called a \emph{trivial affine fibration} of relative dimension $d$ if $X \cong Z \times \mathbb{A}^{d}$ and this isomorphism identifies $\phi : X \rightarrow Z$ with the projection on the first factor. \end{definition} We use the following result (see \cite[Theorem 3.2]{Bro}), known as the Bialynicki--Birula decomposition which is key to our calculation: